-- 1. General Provisions. - a.
-No owner of any unplatted lands which is adjacent to any existing state or federal expressway or freeway and for which a preliminary plat approval was not granted prior to November 6, 1990, shall be granted final plat approval or shall commence or cause to be commenced construction of any structure, unless approved by the Director of the Department of Planning and Community and Economic Development or her/his designee.
+1. General Provisions.

+- a.
+No owner of any unplatted lands which is adjacent to any existing state or federal expressway or freeway shall be granted final plat approval or shall commence or cause to be commenced construction of any structure, unless approved by the Director of the Department of Planning and Community and Economic Development or their designee. - b.
+Prior to approval of any preliminary plat, final plat or commencement of construction of any structure, every application for approval shall be submitted in writing to the Department of Planning and Community and Economic Development by the owner of the land on which the structure is proposed to be constructed and shall contain the following information:

-- b.
-Prior to approval of any preliminary plat, final plat or commencement of construction of any structure, every application for approval shall be submitted in writing to the Department of Planning and Community and Economic Development by the owner of the land on which the structure is proposed to be constructed and shall contain the following information: - i.
-Identification of the land on which the construction is proposed; - ii.
+- Identification of the land on which the construction is proposed; - ii.
 The section under which approval is requested; - iii.
 Information and data supporting the claim that the appropriate requirements shall be met including specific enumerations that the Wisconsin Department of Transportation's Administrative Code TRANS 405 and the Federal Highway Administration's Procedures for Abatement of Highway Traffic Noise and Construction Noise, Title 23, CFR, Chapter I, Subchapter J, Part 772, provisions shall be met and any other information which the Department of Planning and Community and Economic Development may require. - iv.
 Approval certificate from the Department of Transportation certifying that hourly traffic sound levels Leq(h) as hereinafter indicated, are within permissible levels or that appropriate sound attenuation measures are incorporated into the design and construction of any structures to satisfy the highway noise provisions within this Ordinance. - c.
-In addition to the requirements contained in subparagraph b. above, the application shall also contain the following information as well as any other information requested by the Director of Transportation bearing on the approval: - The existing maximum hourly traffic sound level, Leq(h), for a representative sample of locations, measured in accordance with guidelines presented in "Sound Procedures for Measuring Highway Noise: Final Report", August 1981, U.S. Department of Transportation, Federal Highway Administration, Arlington, VA, or modeled according to a methodology consistent with the methodology in the FHWA Highway Traffic Noise Prediction Model (Report No. FHWA-RD-77-108); - ii.
+In addition to the requirements contained in subparagraph b. above, the application shall also contain the following information as well as any other information requested by the Director of Transportation bearing on the approval: - The existing maximum hourly traffic sound level, Leq(h), for a representative sample of locations, measured and modeled consistent with the methodology in the Federal Highway Administration Highway Traffic Noise Model; - ii.
 The projected future Leq(h) at the site resulting from future traffic increases; and - iii.
 Where applicable, plans for sound attenuation measures on the site and/or of the structure proposed to be built and the amount of sound attenuation anticipated as a result of these measures.